Kamik423/hexer-site/_pages/privacypolicy.md

 The app does not collect any data, period.

-The user can access any file locally accesible on the system.
+The user can access any file locally accessible on the system.

 During the TestFlight phase, if the application crashes, a crash report can be sent to the developers.
 This crash report will contain information about what caused the crash (functions being called, values of variables).